shafransky93/LDT_Time_Lost_Timer/README.md

 # LDT Time Lost Timer
-This program is a Python GUI application is designed to assist LDT operators in tracking and logging time lost during operations with the Lowell Discovery Telescope (LDT).
+This program is a Python GUI application is designed to assist LDT operators in tracking and logging of time lost during operations with the Lowell Discovery Telescope (LDT).

 Key features include:

 * Timer Function: Users can start and stop a timer to measure elapsed observation time lost.
-The timer display updates in real-time (timing is marginally off by fractions of a second).
+The timer display updates in real-time

+   *note: timing is marginally off by fractions of a second*.

-* Logging: The application allows users to log start and stop times, along with total observing time lost, by clicking the "Log" button.
+* Logging: The application allows users to log start and stop times with an associated resoning, along with total observing time lost, by clicking the "Log" button.

 * Log Display: A scrollable text area presents logged entries, including time details and cumulative observation time lost.